 In clinical trials, SEROQUEL has been shown to be effective as monotherapy or as adjunct therapy in reducing manic symptoms in patients with bipolar mania.
-The mean last week median dose of SEROQUEL in responders, was approximately 600 mg and approximately 85% of the responders were in the dose range of 400 to 800 mg per day.
+The mean last week median dose of SEROQUEL in responders, was approximately 600 mg/day and approximately 85% of the responders were in the dose range of 400 to 800 mg/day.

-Bipolar Depression
+Bipolar depression

+In a clinical trial, which included patients who are bipolar I, bipolar II and patients with and without rapid cycling courses, SEROQUEL XR has been shown to be effective in patients with bipolar depression at doses of 300 mg/day.
+SEROQUEL XR was superior to placebo in reduction of MADRS total score.
+The antidepressant effect of SEROQUEL XR was significant at Day 8 (Week 1) and was maintained through the end of the trial (Week 8).
 In four clinical trials, which included patients who are bipolar I, bipolar II and patients with and without rapid cycling courses, SEROQUEL has been shown to be effective in patients with bipolar depression at doses of 300 and 600 mg/day, however, no additional benefit was seen with the 600 mg dose during short-term treatment.

 In all four studies, SEROQUEL was superior to placebo in reduction of MADRS total score.
 The antidepressant effect of SEROQUEL was significant at Day 8 (Week 1) and was maintained through the end of the studies (Week 8).
 Treatment with either SEROQUEL 300 or 600 mg at bedtime reduced depressive symptoms and anxiety symptoms in patients with bipolar depression.
 There were fewer episodes of treatment emergent mania with either dose of SEROQUEL than with placebo.
 In 3 out of 4 studies, for the 300 mg and 600 mg dose group, statistically significant improvements over placebo were seen in reductions in suicidal thinking as measured by MADRS item 10 and in 2 out of 3 studies, for the 300 mg dose group, overall quality of life and satisfaction related to various areas of functioning, as measured using the Q-LES-Q (SF).

-In two bipolar depression clinical trials with SEROQUEL in adult patients maintenance of antidepressant efficacy was established.
+In two bipolar depression clinical trials with SEROQUEL in adult patients, maintenance of antidepressant efficacy was evaluated.
 These trials included an 8-week placebo-controlled acute phase, followed by a placebo-controlled continuation phase of at least 26 weeks but up to 52-weeks in duration.
 Patients were required to be stable at the end of the acute phase in order to be in the randomized into continuation phase.
 In both trials, SEROQUEL was superior to placebo in increasing the time to recurrence of any mood event (depressed, mixed or manic).
 The risk reduction from the pooled trials was 49%.
 The risk of a mood event for SEROQUEL versus placebo was reduced by 41% for the 300-mg dose and by 55% for the 600-mg dose.